GP2code/amp-pd-v3-pc-prs/readme.md

 * PRSp88 -> Used proxy above without LRRK2 locus

 **Pleaes note that the PRS weights were derived from the European GWAS results.
-Therfore, the PRSs may be invalid for those with non-European ancestries.**
+Therefore, the PRSs may be not easily generalizable to non-European population.**